AmeliaSZK/CoulAdj-PQ/profiling.md

 | Formatted Output     | 7:05 | 0:22 |

-# All Adjacencies with Table.ToColumns & buffering
+# All Adjacencies with Table.ToColumns

+## With buffering

 | Stage         | Cumulative | Alone | Diff |
 |----------------------|------|------|------|